 Every bit counts, and it does not necessarily mean spending hours at the gym.
 Do some dances while cooking, fold the laundry, or take a brisk walk around the neighbourhood after dinner.

 Smoking is one of the worst habits that can negatively impact the heart.
-Consuming one cigarette a day increases the chance of developing heart disease and other chronic conditions.
+Even a single cigarette per day increases the chance of developing heart disease and other chronic conditions.

 Excessive stress is not considered heart-healthy.
-It brings negative health effects on the body and unwanted behaviours such as smoking, alcoholism, and overeating.
+It has negative effects on the health of the body and can encourage negative habits such as smoking, alcoholism, and overeating.

 It is not always easy to manage stress, but meditation can be one outlet for finding a sense of calm and peace.

 Follow these heart healthy tips, and you’ll be doing your heart a favour.
-Feel better and function at your best with these healthy lifestyles.
+Feel better and function at your best with these healthy lifestyle choices.

 On top of these changes, education and training in first aid can be useful in reducing hospitalisation and fatality rates from heart illnesses.

-A trained bystander will know how and when to access the Australian EMS system (call Triple Zero 000) and learn how to address airway, breathing, and circulation.
+A trained bystander will know how and when to access the Australian EMS system (call Triple Zero 000) and learning what to do in a cardiac emergency.

-Without first aid intervention, a person in an emergency can go unto sudden cardiac arrest and suffer serious consequences.
+Without first aid intervention, a person in an emergency can go unto sudden cardiac arrest – which is often fatal.

 Get tips and tricks to help manage heart emergencies with a first aid course.